 The Sennheiser AMBEO soundbar has a sub-par frequency response with stereo content and with the AMBEO mode disabled.
-The Low-Frequency Extension does not extend as low as some soundbars with dedicated subs, which indicates that it has trouble accurately reproducing deep thump and rumble.
+The Low-Frequency Extension does not extend as low as some soundbars with dedicated subs, like the Sony HT-ST5000, which indicates that it has trouble accurately reproducing deep thump and rumble.
 However, this soundbar still has a good bass performance, but it's audibly lower than the other frequencies at the same volume.
 The overall sound profile is still fairly neutral but is on the brighter side due to the slightly disappointing bass performance.

 When listening to the Sennheiser AMBEO, the stereo soundstage is decent.
 The bar is pretty big, and the stereo soundstage is about the width of the bar.
 On the upside, the soundstage is focused rather than diffused, which is good because objects seem to be coming from a more accurate pinpoint location instead of a general area.
 The soundstage when using the AMBEO 3D mode is quite impressive and performs well with surround content.

 This soundbar can get very loud, which is great for a large room or a crowded environment.
 It performs well at max volume, but there are a bit of pumping and compression artifacts when pushing it to its limits, but only in the bass range.
 Other than that, the bar performs well across the rest of the range.